Zhongshan: Public buses

 Zhongshan Public Transport Group Co., Ltd. operates many bus routes throughout the city.
 Stop announcements are voiced in Mandarin and Cantonese on all buses.
 On BRT system buses, announcements are also voiced in English.
 By purchasing a Zhongshan Tong card from authorized retailers, riders can receive a discount of 50% on all bus rides.
 Elderly citizens are allowed to ride for free.

 Ferry transport

 Chu Kong Passenger Transport (CKS) connects Zhongshan with Hong Kong with multiple daily scheduled high-speed ferry services to both Hong Kong–Macau Ferry Terminal on Hong Kong Island and Hong Kong China Ferry Terminal in Kowloon.
 The trip by ferry takes about 1.5 hours.

 Railway

 Guangzhou–Zhuhai Intercity Railway serves the city of Zhongshan with seven stations.

 Metro

 The Zhongshan Metro system is currently under planning with 2 lines.
+The Nansha–Zhuhai (Zhongshan) Intercity Railway will serve Zhongshan upon completion with nine stations located in the city.

 Aviation

 There is a bus service from Zhongshan to Shenzhen Bao'an International Airport in Shenzhen.

 Additionally Zhongshan is served by Hong Kong International Airport; ticketed passengers can take ferries from the Zhongshan Ferry Terminal to the HKIA Skypier.
 There are also coach bus services connecting Zhongshan with HKIA.